zasadnyy-inc/o-zasadnyy-com/app/_posts/2015-01-31-optimized-jekyll-site-with-grunt.markdown

     }
 }
 ```

 You can update dependencies with [amazing tool](https://www.npmjs.com/package/npm-check-updates).
 Simply install `npm install -g npm-check-updates` and run it with `npm-check-updates -u`.
-This command will update all devDepencies to the latest versions.
+This command will update all dependencies to the latest versions.
 {:.h-tip}

 To install them just run: